 - "TARGET_NSSAI", i.e. Generation of Target NSSAI: the NF service consumer notifies that the Target NSSAI was generated.

 NOTE 7: The "TARGET_NSSAI" trigger only applies if the "TargetNSSAI" feature is supported.

+- "SLICE_REPLACE_MGMT", i.e. the AMF notifies that slice replacement is needed and it cannot determine the Alternative S-NSSAI for an S-NSSAI.

+NOTE 8: The "SLICE_REPLACE_MGMT" trigger only applies if the "FFS" feature is supported.

+Editor’s Note: Name of the feature for the support of network slice replacement is FFS.

 *** 6th Change ***